'Ruth Bader Ginsburg' Reminds Us Why The Justice Is A True Legal Icon

 Ginsburg's personal experiences — and the time she was living in — made all the difference.
 Though she graduated first in her law school class, she could not find a job, initially.
 She was a working mother at a time when that was unique.
 Pay disparities and pregnancy discrimination, among other problems, were openly acknowledged.

 The book also sheds light on other challenges Ginsburg overcame.
 Her father, an immigrant from Russia, lost his business and struggled financially.
 Her mother died just days before Ginsburg's high school graduation, after a long illness.
 Her only sibling died as a child.
 Even though she was too young to remember her sister, Ginsburg remembered her parents' grief and also understood why they were overprotective.
-Her best friend and husband Marty was diagnosed with cancer when the two were in law school.
+Marty was diagnosed with cancer when the two were in law school.
 He survived then but died from cancer in 2010, leaving her a widow.
 The justice is also a cancer survivor herself.

 On a lighter note, comments from friends add color and humor throughout the book.